 Despite the many advantages of a VPN, there are some downsides that come with using one, such as frequent Wi-Fi disconnection.

-It might be a good idea to disable your VPN if your iPhone keeps disconnecting from Wi-Fi when it’s locked or in sleep mode.
+It might be a good idea to disable your VPN if your iPhone keeps disconnecting from Wi-Fi when locked or in sleep mode.
 The steps below will show you how.